Profex1999/gridsystem/README.md

 # Gridsystem
 Marker handling resource for FiveM

-This resource make it easy to handle marker in one single resource.
+This resource make it easy to handle markers in one single resource.
 Markers are registered within "chunks" and all the maths is done based on the chunk the player is in.
 It also has a permission system compatible with ESX job system, however you can easily edit the code to support other system/remove it.